 Fig. 1: Content and structure of the evaluation concept

-An essential part of the scientific evaluation concept is systematic data evaluation as part of the application of the DiGA.
-Therefore, this data evaluation must be carried out with the approved medical product.
-This is not a problem if DiGA is already on the market and data has already been collected through its application.
-However, for products that are still in development or have just been approved, there may not yet be any data available for a corresponding evaluation.
-Such a survey phase must therefore be planned following approval before an application for provisional inclusion in the register can be submitted.
+A key component of the scientific evaluation concept is systematic data analysis during the application of the digital health application (DiGA).
+Therefore, this data analysis must be conducted with the approved medical device.
+This is not a problem if the DiGA is already on the market and data has already been collected through its use.
+However, for products still under development or those that have just been approved, no data for such an analysis may yet be available.
+Such a data collection phase must therefore be planned after approval, before an application for provisional inclusion in the directory can be submitted.

-Regardless of this, the manufacturer must think about the planned supply path to be followed with the DiGA, for which the positive supply effect is to be proven.
-As part of the data collection for the evaluation concept, various endpoints should already be established that can be checked for validity in this context.
+Regardless, the manufacturer must consider the planned care pathway to be followed with the DiGA (Digital Health Application), for which the positive care effect is to be demonstrated.
+As part of the data collection for the evaluation concept, various endpoints should already be defined, which can then be checked for validity in this context.

-The aim and purpose of the data evaluation should be to define the endpoints of the DiGA study, which can be used to demonstrate the positive care effect on the intended care path.
-It therefore makes sense to have a selection option from the areas
+The aim and purpose of the data analysis should be to define the endpoints of the DiGA study, based on which the positive care effect along the intended care pathway can be demonstrated.
+Therefore, a selection option from the following areas makes sense

 - medical benefits